tethysplatform/tethys/docs/installation/production/installation.rst

 .. tip::

-    Use the alias `trestart` as a shortcut to doing the final step.
+    Use the alias `tsr` as a shortcut to doing the final step.

 The portal should now be accessible from: https://domain-name